dat-ecosystem/dat/README.md

 ## Troubleshooting

 We've provided some troubleshooting tips based on issues users have seen.
-Please [open an issue](https://github.com/datproject/dat/issues/new) or ask us in our [chat room](https://gitter.im/datproject/discussions) if you need help troubleshooting and it is not covered here.
+Please [open an issue][new-issue] or ask us in our [chat room][gitter-chat] if you need help troubleshooting and it is not covered here.

 If you have trouble sharing/downloading in a directory with a `.dat` folder, try deleting it and running the command again.